cristinadlt/League_of_Legends_Positions_Analysis/README.md

 ### Missingness Dependency
 **Assessing the Missingness of  `Pos` on `Champion`**

+We want to assess if the missingness of the column `Pos` is dependent on the column `Champion`.
+If the `Pos` column is dependent on `Champion` then it would be Missing at Random(MAR) else we would conclude that it is Completely Missing at Random(MCAR).

+To evaluate this dependency, we conducted a permutation test with the following pair of  hypotheses:

+**H<sub>0</sub>**: The distribution of `Champion` when `Position` is missing is the **same** as the distribution of `Champion` when `Pos` is not missing.

+**H<sub>1</sub>**: The distribution of `Champion` when `Position` is missing is **not the same** as the distribution of `Champion` when `Pos` is not missing.

+We chose to use the Total Variation Distance (TVD) as the test statistic because our columns contain categorical data.
+The observed test statistic was calculated as the following:
+$$t = 0.386$$
+Along with the empirical distribution of the TVD:

 <iframe src="assets/champ-pos-tvd.html" width=700 height=600 frameBorder=0></iframe>

+After generating 100,000 simulations the resulting p-value was:
+$$ \text{p-value} = 0.770$$
+Thus, at a significance level of 0.05 we fail to reject the null hypothesis and conclude that the missingness of the column `Pos` is not dependent on the column `Champion`.
+As such, we can say that `Pos` is MCAR  and not MAR in this case.

 **Assessing the Missingness of  `Pos` on `P%`**